rasheedmo/rasheedmahmood/README.md

 My goal is to advance my skills and to safe safeguard systems.

 ## Projects
-- f

 - **Splunk SIEM Lab on AWS**
-  Built a cloud-hosted SIEM environment using AWS EC2 + Splunk Enterprise Forwarder & Server.
+  Built a cloud-hosted SIEM environment using AWS EC2 + Splunk Universal Enterprise Forwarder & Splunk Enterprise.
-  - Forwarded firewall logs into Splunk for analysis
+  - Forwarded data logs from the Splunk Forwarder server into Splunk Enterprise server for analysis
-  - Created dashboards for threat detection
+  - Created dashboards in Splunk for threat detection
   - Automated event correlation for security monitoring
   - Documentation - docs/AWS Splunk SIEM Lab .pdf